Technical requirements for using the iCarpool app can be found here: App Requirements.

 I just signed up.
 What next?

 In the app, add your morning commute trip and evening commute trip.
 Make sure the locations are correct and the time reflects the time you normally leave.
 If you have matching carpools, review the time and location of these and see if these would work for you.
 If you don’t have matching carpools, the app keeps a lookout.
 When there are new matches for your trips, you’ll be notified.
+This may take a few days.
 Make sure you don’t logout of the app so you receive match notifications.

 How do I redeem a promo code?

 Open the iCarpool app and go to the “Payment” screen.
 Enter the code in the “Promotions and Discount Codes” section.
-Upon entering a valid promo code, your ride credits will increase corresponding to the credits provided by the code.
-In case your promo code doesn’t work, remember some promo codes can’t be used again and some promo codes are in limited supply (first come first serve).
+Once the code is applied, your ride credits should increase and should reflect the updated amount in your account.
+In case your promo code doesn’t work, remember promotional offers may vary and the promo code you have may have expired or the code may have some other restrictions associated with it (location, employer, etc).
 If you are using a referral code, remember that referral codes are only valid for new signups and you can only use one referral code.

 How much does iCarpool cost?
 How much money will I be charged?